justincely/lightcurve/README.md

 lightcurve
 =======

-This repository holds scripts for creating light curves from the Cosmic Origins Spectrograph (COS) onboard the Hubble Space Telescope (HST)
+This repository contains a tool for extracting lightcurves from astronomical data taken in a "time-tag" mode.

+For more information, please see http://justincely.github.io/lightcurve/